 - We’ve updated the Policy to reflect changes in data privacy laws.

-This updated Policy gives you more control over your information and more clearly explains how we use it.
 Our core commitments regarding your privacy haven’t changed, including the commitment in our Charter to never sell your data.

 Table of Contents